$R^3_{\lambda}$ inspired black holes: Physical consequences and conclusion

 Such object, let us name it \textit{gravimond}, lives in cycles: first it is a mBH with mass $M_0$.
 Then, after it absorbs a particle its radiation is reignited as $M>M_0$.
 Shortly after it stops being a black hole, since so much energy has been radiated that $M<M_0$, it becomes an extremely dense object (almost a black hole), which needs to capture additional mass to become mBH again.
 The period of these cycles is unknown and largely depends on the location of such object (how often does it get to interact with other matter).

 \textbf{Conclusion:} The paper analyzed (microscopic) black holes with a blurred mass density, instead of a singular one.
-Such matter density originated from considering a NC structure of 3-space, yet the following calculations have been done using the ordinary calculus and the general theory relativity\footnote{This is why the objects in question are sometimes referred to as NC-inspired black holes instead of just NC black holes.}.
+Such matter density originated from considering a NC structure of 3-space, yet the following calculations have been done using the ordinary calculus and the general theory relativity.
 There are many cases in the history of physics advocating for a semiclassical approach, just recall the Bohr's derivation of the Rydberg's formula.
 We do not expect our results to be as exact, but merely to give a hint of what to expect from a proper quantum theory of gravity.
-Since some of the features persist also in full NC approach (for example existence of the minimal possible event horizon radius can be compared to the minimal event horizon area $A\approx 4\pi l_{\mbox{Planck}}^2$ in \cite{Dolan}) it is plausible that other features will hold in a full NC approach as well.
+Since some of the features persist also in full NC approach, for example existence of the minimal possible event horizon radius can be compared to the minimal area $A\approx 4\pi l_{\mbox{Planck}}^2$ of the event horizon modeled as a fuzzy sphere in \cite{Dolan}{}, it is plausible that other features will hold in a full NC approach as well.

-The emphasis of our analysis was on the radius of event horizon(s) and the Hawking temperature of such black holes.
-The principal results of this paper are:
+Our results (for example multiple horizons or vanishing temperature) are in a general agreement with those of similar models either originating from different NC spaces \cite{Nicolini, Dolan, ncmbh1,ncmbh2,ncmbh3,ncmbh4,ncmbh5, ncmbh6,rev2} or using the context of de Sitter-Schwarzschild (regular) black holes \cite{rev3,rev4,rev7,rev8,rev11,rev12,rev13,rev14, rev5,rev10}, generalized uncertainty principle \cite{rev9, Arraut1,Arraut2}, loop quantum gravity \cite{rev6} and references therein.
+Our effort was to extend the results of \cite{ncqmLRL, ncqmHatom1,ncqmHatom2, ncqmVelo, mm} and to see how is the UV regularization, which took a very explicit form in these works, realized in the context of Hawking radiation of microscopic black holes.

-\begin{itemize} \item Investigating the effects of blurring the matter singularity on the behavior of (microscopic) black holes.
-Showing the existence of a minimal possible black hole radius $r_0 \stackrel{.}{=} 3.38 \lambda$ and $M_0 \stackrel{.}{=} 2.57 \lambda$. \item Derivating the temperature dependency on the black hole mass, which is close to the ordinary case for $M \gg M_0$, drops to zero for $M=M_0$ and grows rapidly for $M \gtrsim M_0$. \item Conjecture that microscopic black holes could be dark matter constituents (and are also capable of generating high energy radiation). \end{itemize}
+A novel point of our work is that our starting point was $R^3_\lambda$, a NC space as close to ordinary $R^3$ as possible.
+We have shown that this assumption leads to a different mass density \eqref{rho} as when generalizing from a lower dimensional NC space.
+The resulting black hole behavior coincide with that of other regular black holes.
+This generality has been discussed in \cite{rev7}{}, but it can be understood from the context of this paper as well.